-The Fund aims to achieve positive returns on a rolling 12 months basis, with low risk and low volatility expected, primarily through the use of equities and CFDs.
+The Fund aims to achieve positive returns on a rolling 12 months basis, with lower risk and low volatility expected, primarily through the use of equities and CFDs.
 The Fund invests primarily in the United Kingdom.
-The Fund’s proposition is that it is a UK focused long/short fund, that aims to achieve a target return of 3 month £ Libor + 4% irrespective of market conditions although this is not guaranteed.
+The Fund’s proposition is that it is a UK focused long/short fund.
+The Fund’s performance reference is SONIA+4% per annum, irrespective of market conditions, although this is not guaranteed.

 The Fund is a UCITS scheme (FCA Recognised) launched on 15 January 2010 with the transfer of assets from the Cayman-domiciled Smith & Williamson Enterprise Fund.

 The unregulated scheme was launched on 3 April 2006.

 Other share classes of this Fund are available.
 For further information, please contact Pooled Funds Enquiries on 020 7131 8100.

 Mark is the head of UK equities and co-manager of the Smith & Williamson Enterprise Fund and UK Equity Growth Fund.

 He spent six years as an institutional stockbroker after training at Wedd Durlacher.
 In 1992 Mark joined Leopold Joseph & Sons, where he was the fund manager of a UK long/short equity fund from its inception in 1998, before joining Smith & Williamson from 2006 to 2009 as co-manager of the firm’s Enterprise Fund.

 Mark left to run UK monies for a US multi-strategy hedge fund before returning in January 2013 as head of UK equities.

 Rupert is co-manager of the Smith & Williamson Enterprise Fund, and he assists on the Smith & Williamson UK Equity Growth Fund.